zushicat/single-image-SRGAN/README.md

 - load a defined number of high res images
 - divide each high res images in single crops: 2x (plus border) bigger than the "real" defined crop size
 - store all high res crops in list

+On function call (i.e. from training function):
 - augment a defined batch (number) of randomly taken high res crops and crop to defined "real" crop size (randomly chosen within this bigger crop)
 - resize high res crop with defined scale factor to low res crop
 - normalize values of both images arrays from (0,255) to (-1,1)
-- return this batch on function call (i.e. from training function)
+- return this batch

 Granted, there are several different ways for proper data loading, which is absolutely fine as long as batches are returned in the correct format (RGB and normalized to values between (-1,1)).